15 Worst And Best Airlines To Fly To Paris In 2023

 6. Lufthansa Airline

 Lufthansa now offers sleeping shirts and extra seat padding for passengers on its longest flights.
 The only complaint I have is with the entertainment program; there used to be more movies to choose from, and the music options are pitiful now that they’ve been pared down.
-Staff in the cabin were pleasant and professional as expected.
+The staff in the cabin were pleasant and professional, as expected.

 When considering the cost, I thought the airline was fantastic and will use them again.
 The chairs are really narrow, and if my hips were any wider, I wouldn’t be able to sit on them.
 It was not possible to raise the armrest of the seat I was in to make more legroom.